-A metal disc located inside the horn’s base which resonates the air traveling through the horn.
+A metal or plastic disc located inside the horn’s base which resonates the air traveling through the horn.
 Because compressed air contains moisture is very important the material used for the diaphragm.

 Every time the air horn is activated it consumes certain amount of compressed air and is measured in CFM, the higher this value is the more air will use by second.
 High consumption horns should be paired with larger capacity air tanks.

 This value measure only the pressure of a sound wave and not its power.
 The power of a sound wave is approximately the square of its pressure.
 Two air horns can have the same decibel rating but output a more or less focused wave, usually bigger horns produce less focused wave but output higher volumes so they can be heard from farther away and in less focused areas.